Outback Queensland by Plane to Longreach 2...

 Later, you’ll visit the unique Kundasang War Memorial, dedicated to the British and Australian soldiers who died in the Sandakan POW camp and the death marches, and the suffering and sacrifice of the native population of Sabah.
 The memorial is uniquely divided into four interconnecting areas – the Australian Garden, the English Rose Garden, the Borneo Garden (with wildflowers of Mount Kinabalu) representing the home countries of the victims, and the Contemplation Garden.

-Overnight: Hyatt Regency Kinabalu, Kota Kinabalu (B, L, D)
+Overnight: Hyatt Centric Kinabalu, Kota Kinabalu (B, L, D)

-Overnight: Hyatt Regency Kinabalu, Kota Kinabalu (B, L)
+Overnight: Hyatt Centric Kinabalu, Kota Kinabalu (B, L)

-Upon arrival back in Kota Kinabalu, travel to the airport for the short late afternoon flight to Labuan.
+This morning after check out, we’ll travel to the airport for the short late early-morning flight to Labuan.

 Overnight: Grand Dorsett Hotel, Labuan (B, L, D)

-Kuching is the capital of the state of Sarawak and is arguably the most pleasant city in Malaysian Borneo.
+This morning, it’s an early breakfast before checking out and heading to the airport for a morning flight to Kuching – the capital of the state of Sarawak and often referred to as the most pleasant city in Malaysian Borneo.

 Overnight: The Waterfront Hotel, Kuching (B, L)